What is Blockchain, the technology of the Chain of Blocks?

 With no second to waste, a lie detector is placed on the 1.000 people who have witnessed and exactly what they have seen is recorded.

 They all tell the same story with identical details.

 Would there be any doubts about the landing of the flying meerkat?

 This is the fundamental principle that supports Block chain o Blockchain, a technology that has the power to forever change our relationship with the digital world.

-Imagine a text file with two columns, where in one column you put an identifier (example "abc") and in the other a number (example "34").
-In other words, "abc" corresponds to "34".
-Now imagine that this file could be duplicated on thousands of computers, with the assurance that no one can treacherously alter it but when something must legitimately be altered, in a matter of seconds, they are all synchronized.
+Think, for example, of a text file with two columns, where in one column you put an identifier (example “abc”) and in the other a number (example “34”).
+In other words, “abc” corresponds to “34”.
+Now imagine that this file could be duplicated on thousands of computers, with the certainty that no one can alter it treacherously, but when something legitimately needs to be altered, in a matter of seconds, all of them are synchronized.
 Even if one of the thousands of computers disappeared from the network, nothing would happen.
-This is what Blockchain achieves and although its magic is much more complex and composed of more pieces such as cryptography, in essence it seeks: a distributed registry resistant to synchronization and without the need for trust between the members that make it up.
-Something that had been trying to solve for decades and in Bitcoin has been achieved by its creator, the unknown Satoshi Nakamoto.
+This is what Blockchain achieves and although its magic is much more complex and made up of more pieces such as cryptography, in essence that is what it seeks: a distributed registry resistant to synchronization and without the need for trust between the members that make it up.
+Something that had been trying to solve for decades and in Bitcoin it has been achieved by its creator, the unknown Satoshi Nakamoto.